koestler/go-iotdevice/README.md

 ## Authentication
 The tool can use [JWT](https://jwt.io/) to make certain views only available after a login.
-The user database is stored in an apache htaccess file which can be changed without restarting the server.
+The user database is stored in an Apache htaccess file which can be changed without restarting the server.

 ### Configuration

-There are two relevant section in the configuration file:
+There are two relevant sections in the configuration file:

-1. Adding the `Authentication:` section enables the login / authentication mechanism.
+1. Adding the `Authentication:` section enables the login/authentication mechanism.
 The `JwtSecret` is used to sign the tokens.
 When left unconfigured, a new random secret is generated on each startup of the backend.
 This results in all users being logged out after each restart of the server.
 It's therefore best to hardcode a random secret.

-2. Per `View` you can define a list of `AllowedUsers`.
-When the list is present and has at lest one entry, only usernames on that list can access this view.
-If the list is empty, all users in the user database can access.
+2. Per `View`, you can define a list of `AllowedUsers`.
+When the list is present and has at least one entry, only usernames on that list can access this view.
+If the list is empty, all users in the user database can access it.

 ### User database
-The only supported authentication backend at the moment is a simple apache htaccess file.
+The only supported authentication backend at the moment is a simple Apache htaccess file.
 Set it up as follows:

 ```bash
 htpasswd -c auth.passwd lorenz